nigel1234567/treasure-hunt/README.md

 ## Stages of development
 Part 1: Play area and functional round (5 days)
 Part 2: Level progression and shop (5 days)
-Part 3: Game end conditions, bombs and new shop items (bag, scanner and shield)
+Part 3: Game end conditions, bombs and new shop items (bag, scanner and heart)

 # Game information
 ## Objective of game